locoframework/loco-js-model/README.md

 ## Fetching a single resource 💃

 Loco-JS-Model provides `find` static method for fetching a single resource.
 The server's response should be in a plain JSON format with remote names of attributes as keys.
+`find` returns `null` if server responds with 404 HTTP status code.

 ```javascript
 Coupon.find(25).then(coupon => {});